mesosphere/universe/repo/meta/schema/README.md

 ## Package Registry specific schema

-This is the list of files used ONLY by Package Registry
+This is the list of files used ONLY by Package Registry.
+Both these files are converted to `golang` objects in Package Registry CLI and are defined in `Scala` in `cosmos-common` (which is used by Package Registry Server module)

 - `metadata-schema.json`

     This is used to define the Universe Repository Metadata.
-Complied by package registry to serve the repository and also by cosmos to convert a Universe package to a package definition and vice-versa
+Complied by package registry to serve the repository and also by cosmos to convert a Universe package to a package definition and vice-versa.

 - `build-definition-schema.json`

     This is used to define the Package registry build definition (after a universe package migration).
-Used by package registry to serve the repository and also by cosmos to convert a Universe package to a package definition and vice-versa
+Used by package registry to serve the repository and also by cosmos to convert a Universe package to a package definition and vice-versa.

 _PS: This directory should serve as single source of truth for schema definitions of DC/OS related packaging_